 Director and Chief Scientific Officer

 Dr. Merz is the Chief Scientific Officer and serves on the Board of Directors.
-He is currently the Colonel Allan R. and Margaret G. Crow Term Professor of Chemistry at the University of Florida and a Member and Co-Director of the Quantum Theory Project.
+He is currently the Joseph Zichis Chair in Chemistry with appointments in both the Departments of Chemistry and of Biochemistry and Molecular Biology at the Michigan State University in East Lansing, MI.
+He also servers as Director of the Institute for Cyber Enabled Research (iCER) at MSU and as Editor-in-Chief of the Journal of Chemical Information and Modeling.
 His research interest is in the application of theoretical and computational tools to biological problems including drug design, mechanistic enzymology and protein folding.
-Prior to his current position, Dr. Merz was an Assistant, Associate, and Professor of Chemistry at the Pennsylvania State University from 1989-2005.
+Prior to his current position, Dr. Merz was a Professor of Chemistry at the University of Florida and a Member and Co-Director of the Quantum Theory Project from 2005-2013.
+Before that, he was an Assistant, Associate, and Professor of Chemistry at the Pennsylvania State University from 1989-2005.
 He also has worked in industry (1998-2001) as the Senior Director of the Center for Informatics and Drug Discovery (CIDD) at Pharmacopeia, Inc. and as the Senior Director of the ADMET Research and Development Group in the Accelrys software division of Pharmacopeia.
 Dr. Merz is a recognized leader in the field of computational chemistry, publishing over 150 articles in peer-reviewed journals and giving more than 150 presentations worldwide.
 He has received a number of honors including the 2010 ACS Award for Computers in Chemical and Pharmaceutical Research, election as a fellow of the American Association for the Advancement of Science, a John Simon Guggenheim Fellowship and he has held visiting professorships at the Institute for Research in Biomedicine (Barcelona, Spain), École Polytechnique (Paris, France), University of Florence (Florence, Italy), The University of Strasbourg (Strasbourg, France), The University of Oviedo (Oviedo, Spain) and the ETH (Zurich, Switzerland).
 He received his BS from Washington College and his Ph.D. in Organic Chemistry from The University of Texas.

 Jacquelyn S. Fetrow, PhD

-Dr. Jacquelyn Fetrow has served as a director since ????.
-Dr. Fetrow holds the position of Dean of Wake Forest College and is the Reynolds Professor of Computational Biophysics at Wake Forest Univierstiy, with joint appointments in both the departments of physics and computer science.
+Dr. Jacquelyn Fetrow has served as a director since the company's founding.
+Dr. Fetrow holds the positions of Professor of Chemistry and Provost and of Vice President of Academic Affairs at the University of Richmond in Richmond, VA.
 Dr. Fetrow also currently serves on the Executive Council of the Protein Society, an international professional organization.
 She, and one of her colleagues, won the 2006 Wake Forest Teaching and Learning Center Innovative Teaching Award for developing a bioinformatics software solution through an innovative course.
 Prior to her position at Wake Forest, Dr. Fetrow served as Chief Scientific Officer and Director of GeneFormatics, a biotechnology software company, for five years where she played a key role in developing company strategy, raising over $50 million in three funding rounds, building to a 65-person organization and merging of the company to another biotechnology software company in 2003.
 Dr. Fetrow co-invented GeneFormatics’ primary technologies and holds a US patent for those inventions.
 In previous positions, she served on the faculties of The Scripps Research Institute for two years and the University at Albany in New York for seven years.
 At Albany, she received both the Chancellor’s and President’s awards for excellence in teaching.
 Dr. Fetrow earned a Ph.D. in biological chemistry from Pennsylvania State University.

 Stephen Carpenter, MBA